kudobuilder/operators/repository/confluent-schema-registry/docs/v1.0/security.md

     -p SSL_AUTHENTICATION_ENABLED=true
 ```

-NOTE: Here, we need to supply `AUTHORIZATION_SUPER_USERS` parameter as the client name that we provide to our Confluent Schema Registry client.
-It can be configured by `SSL_AUTHENTICATION_CLIENT_NAME` parameter of Schema Registry and its default value is `SchemaRegistryClient`.
+NOTE: To grant super user permission to KUDO Confluent Schema Registry, the client name that is provided to Schema Registry needs to be added to the `AUTHORIZATION_SUPER_USERS` parameter for KUDO Kafka.
+The client name can be configured using `SSL_AUTHENTICATION_CLIENT_NAME` parameter which has a default value  `SchemaRegistryClient`.

-Now, we can connect Confluent Schema Registry with Kafka Brokers using TLS Authentication, similar to the [TLS encryption](#enabling-tls-encryption), by supplying the client name to the `SSL_AUTHENTICATION_CLIENT_NAME` parameter, as configured in Kafka Broker's ACL during KUDO Kafka's deployment:
+Example of connecting KUDO Schema Registry with KUDO Kafka using TLS authentication with client name specified as above:
 ```
 $ kubectl kudo install confluent-schema-registry \
     --instance=schema-registry  \